 Affiliation agreement: A formal agreement between the program's institution and a facility where the program wants to send its students for course-related and required off-campus clinical education.
-This agreement defines the roles and responsibilities of the hostsite, the affiliate, and the student.
+This agreement defines the roles and responsibilities of the host site, the affiliate, and the student.
 See also Memorandum of understanding.

 Assessment plan: A description of the process used to evaluate the extent to which the program is meeting its stated educational mission, goals, and outcomes.
-The assessment plan involves the collection of information from a variety of sources and must incorporate assessment of the quality of instruction (didactic and clinical), quality of clinical education, student learning, and overall program effectiveness.
-The formal assessment plan must also include the required student achievement measures identified in Standard 5.
+The assessment plan involves the collection of information from a variety of sources and must incorporate assessment of the quality of instruction (didactic and clinical), quality of clinical education, student learning, readiness for independent practice, and overall program effectiveness.
+The formal assessment plan must also include the required student achievement measures identified in Standard 4.
 The assessment plan is part of the framework.